 Headed by founder Jeffrey Katzenberg and CEO Meg Whitman, Quibi plans to launch its service April 6, 2020, priced at $5 monthly for a version with ads and $8 for an ad-free tier.
 The company’s theory is that it can attract a subscriber base of smartphone-centric millennials for its premium, bite-size programming.

-The L.A.-based company, bankrolled to the tune of $1 billion, has lined up projects from entertainment A-listers including Guillermo del Toro, Antoine Fuqua, Steven Spielberg, Sam Raimi, Jason Blum, Steven Soderbergh, Trevor Noah, Catherine Hardwick, Anna Kendrick, Doug Liman and Peter Farrelly.
+The L.A.-based company, bankrolled to the tune of $1 billion, has lined up projects from entertainment A-listers including Guillermo del Toro, Antoine Fuqua, Steven Spielberg, Sam Raimi, Jason Blum, Steven Soderbergh, Trevor Noah, Catherine Hardwicke, Anna Kendrick, Doug Liman and Peter Farrelly.

 The pact with Quibi builds on the production slate of Hearst Originals, which expanded its West Coast presence earlier this year with the opening of a 20,000-square-foot studio at the Santa Monica Airport.
 The division currently produces more than 50 original series, collectively generating an average of 1 billion video views per month.
 Hearst Originals is headed by Brian Madden, Hearst Magazines senior VP, consumer revenue and development.